poiyomi/PoiyomiDocs/docs/vertex-options/look-at.md

 LookAt is considered an **Advanced Feature**.
 Therefore, it is not made for beginners. <!-- Please carefully read the required setup below before attempting to use LookAt. -->

-:::danger Breaks with Avatar Scaling
+:::warning Can Break with Avatar Scaling
-LookAt does not work with Avatar Scaling!
+LookAt may not behave correctly with Avatar Scaling!
 Therefore, you may need to do some math to account for scaling changes if opting for scaling-related Animator Parameters.
 :::

 <!-- WORK IN PROGRESS INSTRUCTIONS